 Foreign currency transactions are translated into Pak Rupees which is the Group's functional and presentation currency using the exchange rates approximating those prevailing at the date of the transaction.
 All monetary assets and liabilities in foreign currencies are translated into Pak Rupees using the exchange rate at the consolidated statement of financial position date.
 Exchange gains and losses resulting from the settlement of such transactions and from the translations at the year end, exchange rates of monetary assets and liabilities denominated in foreign currencies are taken to income.
-Non-monetary assets and liabilities denominated in foreign currencies are taken to the translations at the year end exchange rates as at the date of the initial transaction.
+Non-monetary assets and liabilities denominated in foreign currency that are measured in terms of historical cost are translated using the exchange rates as at the date of the initial transaction.